Herman Hickman: Early years

-Hickman was born on October 1, 1911 in Johnson City, Tennessee.
-Hickman went to Baylor School, where he played fullback.
+Hickman was born on October 1, 1911, in Johnson City, Tennessee.
+Hickman went to Baylor School in Chattanooga, where he played fullback.

 Playing career

 Tennessee

 Hickman went to the University of Tennessee, playing for the Tennessee Volunteers football team from 1929 to 1931.
 Hickman played as a tackle during his sophomore season, but was considered small (5'10" 230 lbs) and was shifted to guard by his junior year.

 He was named to Grantland Rice's All-America team in 1931, on the heels of his performance in the New York University (NYU) charity game at Yankee Stadium.
-NYU once was at the 5-yard line and ran for plays at Hickman, turning the ball over on downs at the 23.
+NYU once was at the 5-yard line and ran four plays at Hickman, turning the ball over on downs at the 23.
 Hickman was also named to the All-Southern team in 1931, joining Vols teammate Gene McEver.

 Describing coach Neyland's penchant for defense, Hickman said "If Neyland could score a touchdown against you he had you beat.
 If he could score two, he had you in a rout."